smart-edge-open/specs/doc/applications-onboard/using-openness-cnca.md

 ### Get User Plane specific information and Update

-- Identify the specific userplane using UUID to get additional information
+- Identify the specific userplane using the UUID to get additional information
 - Click on **EDIT** as shown below
   &nbsp;
   ![Edit screen](cups-howto-images/edit.png)